davidmreed/amaxa/README.md

 ## Installing, Building, and Testing Amaxa

-Amaxa requires Python 3.6, and the packages `simple_salesforce`, `pyyaml`, and `cerberus`.
-It is operating system-agnostic, but has been tested only on Linux.
+Amaxa requires Python 3.6 and the packages `simple_salesforce`, `pyyaml`, and `cerberus`.
+Additional packages are required for development and testing (see `requirements.txt` and `testing-requirements.txt`).
+Amaxa is operating system-agnostic, but has been tested only on Linux.

-To install Amaxa, clone the Git repository.
-Then, from the repository root, issue
+To start working with Amaxa in a virtual environment, clone the Git repository.
+Then, create a virtual environment for Amaxa and install there:

+    $ cd amaxa
+    $ python3.6 -m venv venv
+    $ source venv/bin/activate
+    $ pip install -r requirements.txt -r testing-requirements.txt
     $ python setup.py install

-If you have multiple versions of Python installed, make sure to specify Python 3.6, or create a virtual environment for Amaxa.

-To work on development of Amaxa, build a virtual environment, then do

-    $ pip install -r requirements.txt -r testing-requirements.txt
+You'll then be able to invoke `amaxa` from the command line whenever the virtual environment is active.

 Tests are executed using `pytest`.
-If a Salesforce access token and instance URL are present in the environment variables `INSTANCE_URL` and `ACCESS_TOKEN`, integration and end-to-end tests will be run against that Salesforce org; otherwise only unit tests are run.
+If a valid Salesforce access token and instance URL are present in the environment variables `INSTANCE_URL` and `ACCESS_TOKEN`, integration and end-to-end tests will be run against that Salesforce org; otherwise only unit tests are run.
 Note that **integration tests are destructive** and require data setup before running.
 Run integration tests **only** in a Salesforce DX scratch org (see `.gitlab-ci.yml` for the specific testing process).

 ## Running Amaxa